trek-view/basecamp/_posts/2022-02-11-choosing-right-frame-extraction-rate-ffmpeg.md

 One of the biggest benefits of videos is that they can be recorded at a much higher frame rate.
 In video mode you can record up to 120 FPS @ 3k and 30 FPS @ 5.2k on the MAX.
 Ultimately, this means there is more footage for us to work with (and discard as needed), not afforded when using timelapse mode.

-Though extra frames come at a cost, and we had to apply some trade-offs when building Explorer.
+Though extra frames come at a cost, and I had to apply some trade-offs for my own use-cases...

 ## Why not extract all frames of the video?